Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 Throw them away.

-Then they opened up more boxes, and then she showed them, she held them up.
+And then she showed them, she held them up.

 And these were kits.

-You you have kids when you're having a certain surgery, they have kits where all the stuff you use for that particular surgery is in the kit.
+They have kits where all the stuff you use for that particular surgery is in the kit.

-We're gonna be doing rapid heart surgery.
+We're going to be doing open heart surgery.

-And she says these things are ruthless.
+And she says, these things are ruthless.

-So they uh this US AI people, I mean, they're just nuts.
+I mean, they're just nuts.

-I want to find it media montage.
+I want to find out media montage.

-By the time it gets filtered down and the bureaucracy gets involved and and there's a million chiefs involved, days have been wasted when you could get some folks and get out there.
+By the time it gets filtered down and the bureaucracy gets involved and there's a million chiefs involved, days have been wasted when you could get some folks and get out there, roll up your sleeves and just start doing it.

 Yeah, it just takes a while.